 Can mental illness be treated?

 Many people diagnosed with mental illness achieve strength and recovery through participating in individual or group treatment.
 There are many different treatment options available.
-There is no treatment that works for everyone – individuals can chose the treatment, or combination of treatments, that works best.
+No treatment works for everyone – individuals can choose the treatment, or combination of treatments, that work best.

 For more information about El Centro’s behavioral health services or to schedule an appointment, please call (713)660-1880.